Dow seeks to reclaim 29,000 as US-China trade deal signing approaches

 |BANK OF AMERICA CORP.

-Retailers are in focus after giving updates following the holiday season.
-Lululemon and Crocs were among the retailers that raised their guidance while Abercrombie & Fitch and American Eagle Outfitters reaffirmed their outlooks.
+Retailers traded mixed after giving updates on the holiday season.
+Lululemon and Crocs raised their guidance while Abercrombie & Fitch and American Eagle Outfitters reaffirmed their outlooks.

 |Ticker